Er, pardon, wood? Surely no-one makes bikes out of wood any more.

 But, of course, they do.
 And not just the sorts of people that make dresses out of meat (fireplaces out of cheese, whatever…).
 Wood is an entirely viable, albeit unusual, material out of which you can fashion a bike.

-This post is the fifth in a series that looks at frame materials, and how they are used to build bikes.
-If you missed any of the earlier ones, they can be found in the ‘Frame Materials’ section of my dedicated page: How To Build A Bike.
+This post is the fourth in a series that looks at frame materials, and how they are used to build bikes.
+If you missed any of the earlier ones, the links are at the bottom of this post.

 Heart of oak